 There are, of course, other practical ways to prepare for any of life's turning points.
 For starters, Hutchins points out, it's always a good idea to make sure your will, estate plans and other legal documents are updated and in one place.
 Also, because you never know the financial impact a major life event may have on you, "try to set aside an emergency fund worth at least six months of your current income," she says.

 Heidi and Reid Rasmussen were doubly fortunate.
 Not only did Heidi's layoff help them recognize the built-in support system they had in each other, but their Merrill Lynch Financial Advisor, Kathy Bickhaus, also kept them grounded by helping them see their financial situation in an objective way.

-With their advisor's assurance that the financial strategies they'd worked on together over the years could support them as they built their business, they took the leap into the unknown and never looked back.
+They decided to take the leap into the unknown and never looked back.
 The experience had another positive effect on their lives: It showed them that turning points can point you in a more fulfilling direction, if you let them.
 As Heidi puts it, "I have no idea what the future's going to be.
 And that's super exciting."

 3 Questions to Ask Your Advisor